-You can usually release the rotor by inserting a hex wrench into the socket in the middle of the rotor from underneath the disposal.
-Turning the rotor back and forth usually dislodges the clog, and when you run water and turn the disposal on, the clogs gets macerated and flushed down the drain.
+You can usually release the rotor by inserting a hex wrench into the socket in the middle of the rotor from underneath the garbage disposal.
+Turning the rotor back and forth with the wrench usually dislodges the clog.
+When you run water and turn the disposal on, the clogs gets macerated and flushed down the drain.

-Plunge the Drain
+Plunge the Drain to Clear

 A plunger works best if there is an inch or so of water in the sink.
 If, after several tries, plunging seems to have no effect, cover the sink overflow holes with duct tape.
 That concentrates the force of the plunger on the clog and increases the chances of breaking it up.

-Use a Snake or Try Safer Chemicals
+Try Snaking or Safer Chemicals

-If you prefer the convenience of chemicals, consider Liquid Plumbr.
-Its active ingredient is citric acid, the chemical that makes lemons sour, instead of sodium hydroxide.
-You may also have success by combining vinegar and baking soda to make a fizzing concoction that may take time to work, but is completely safe for you, the pipes and the environment.
+If you prefer the convenience of chemicals, consider using Liquid-Plumbr instead.
+This product's active ingredient is citric acid.
+This is the chemical that makes lemons sour, rather than sodium hydroxide found in Drano.
+You may also have success by combining vinegar and baking soda to make a fizzing concoction.
+Such a mixture may take some time to work, but this mix is completely safe for you, the pipes and the environment.

 If you finally decide that Drano is your best option, keep some safety tips in mind.
 After applying Drano, be sure to cover the garbage disposal before turning it on to prevent splashing.
 This will protect you from dangerous chemical burns.
 It will also help to preserve any surrounding surfaces, such as countertops and floors.